JJ2PNX/FlukeNIC/README.md

 ## How to Get

 ### 1. Hardware
-Currently, no preassembled units or kits are available.
+Currently, no pre-assembled units or kits are available.
 Please build from the PCB.
 PCB fabrication files (UnitA/B.zip) are for JLCPCB.
-All necessary design materials are here.
+All necessary design materials are in the hardware directory.

-### 2. Software
+### 2. Firmware
 To program the ESP32, you’ll need to set up the ESP-IDF environment.
-Download and build the `flukenic` project, then download to the ESP32 using a USB-C cable.
+Git clone and 'idf.py build' in the firmware directory, then download to the ESP32 using a USB-C cable.
 Once written, future updates can be done via OTA.

 ---